 If you haven't received a recent update from us, you can call 03700 500 263 to request one.
 Call charges will vary.
 We may record and monitor calls.

 Our regulator requires that plan update letters are colour-coded red, amber or green to indicate whether, based on our current assumptions of future investment returns, your plan is likely to meet the target amount, which is typically your original mortgage amount.

-If we send you a 'green' letter this means that your policy is currently on track to meet its target amount at the end of the endowment term.
+If we send you a 'red' letter this means that based on our assumptions there is a high risk that your plan will not reach the target amount at the end of the endowment term.

-If we send you a 'red' letter this means there is a high risk that your policy will not reach its target amount at the end of the endowment term.
+If we send you a 'green' letter this means that based on our assumptions your plan is currently on track to meet the target amount at the end of the endowment term.

 You can request a copy of this guide by calling the Money Advice Service helpline on 0300 500 5000 or by visiting the Money Advice Service Free printed guides page.

 Yes, it is important to remember that you may get back less than you paid in if you cash in your endowment before the maturity date as set out in the terms of your plan.